smizuoch/ft_transcendence/README.md

 </div>

 ft_transcendence is a 42-player Pong game using [WebRTC SFU](https://scrapbox.io/guide-to-the-galaxy/WebRTC_SFU).
-The goal is to build a web application in close collaboration with teammates under a two-month time constraint.
+This project aims to build a web application in close collaboration with teammates under a two-month time constraint.

 For more information:
 * [Project Wiki](https://deepwiki.com/smizuoch/ft_transcendence/1-overview)